-The styling of the NSU Ro80 was ahead of its time.
-At first glance, masses of glass were straight out of science-fiction.
-Closer inspection revealed the gently rising line of its profile - giving it a low front, high back stance - which would influence automotive design for years to come.
-The 5-seater body was supremely aerodynamic for a saloon car - making cruising at speed a breeze.
-So flawless was it outwardly that it was hardly touched in ten years of production.
-Just the tail-lights were modified, on later versions.
+The NSU Ro80\’s styling was ahead of its time.
+At first glance, the masses of glass seemed straight out of science-fiction.
+Closer inspection revealed the gently rising line of its profile.
+Its \’low front, high back\’ stance would influence automotive design for years to come.
+For a 5-seater saloon car, the Ro80 was highly aerodynamic.
+Cruising at speed, then, was a breeze.
+So well-sorted was the NSU outwardly that it barely changed in the ten years of its run.
+Only tail-lights were modified, over time.

-The Ro80's handling was equally impressive.
-FWD - and precision power-steering - kept it perfectly pointed.
-The long-travel strut suspension soaked up bumps.
-High-efficiency disc brakes were fitted all round.
-The 3-speed semi-automatic transmission swept through the gears with aplomb.
-Top speed was a sound 112mph.
+Handling-wise, the Ro80 was just as impressive.
+FWD and power-steering kept things nicely aligned.
+Long-travel strut suspension soaked up bumps.
+New-fangled disc brakes were fitted all round.
+A 3-speed semi-automatic transmission swept through gears with aplomb.
+Top speed was a creditable 112mph.

-But, of course, nothing is ever perfect.
+Nothing, though, is perfect.
 The Ro80 was powered by a twin-rotor Wankel engine.
-Unfortunately - in a rush to get the car into showrooms - the motor had been under-developed.
-A mere 15,000 miles revealed the fault.
-The Wankel's rotor-tip seals wore out prematurely.
-Frustrated owners reported less power - and more fuel consumption!
-As wear increased, engines were harder to start.
-If the car could be coaxed into life at all, it was with thick smoke billowing from its exhaust pipe.
-NSU settled warranty claims without ado - and kept on settling them.
-Indeed, it was not uncommon for an Ro80 to have near double-digit engine replacements by the end of its days!
-Which only serves to illustrate what an alluring package the Ro80 must have been overall.
-Any car which can cause so may problems - and still be in demand - must have something pretty special going for it.
-In terms of its looks, the NSU Ro80 certainly did!
+Unfortunately – in a rush to get cars into showrooms – said motor was under-developed.
+Which is when the problems started.
+A mere 15,000 miles was all it took.
+The Wankel\’s rotor-tip seals wore out.
+Frustrated owners cited less power – and more fuel consumption.
+As wear increased, the engines grew harder to start.
+If the car could be coaxed into life at all, it was with thick smoke billowing from the exhaust pipe.
+Even in less environment-sensitive times, that did not go down well.
+To be fair, NSU settled claims with alacrity.
+Indeed, it was not unknown for it to stump up double-digit engine replacements, in due course.
+Which only serves to show what an alluring overall package the Ro80 was.
+A car which caused so many headaches – and was still in demand – must have had something going for it.
+And – in terms of looks, at least – the NSU Ro80 most certainly did!